wrightben/math/Poker/Auto/README.md

 ### To-Do List
 - ✓ Play n hands - n = 500,000
 - Create a list of questions below:
-  - ✓ Which hands win most often (when no one folds)
+  - ✓ Which hands win most often (when no one folds): Two Pair, 30% of hands
-  - Is it necessary for auto play to have hands fold?
+  - ✓ Is it necessary for auto play to have hands fold?
 No.
-  - Is it worthwhile to play the same hand using every player as the dealer.
+  - ✓ Is it worthwhile to play the same hand using every player as the dealer.
 Only if betting is calculated.
     - How do intermediate likelihoods prevent the "inevitable" winning hand from actually winning?
   - Is betting a "language" or is it "math"?
     - Other questions are about the players, and then, finally, about codifying the players.
 This is the only interesting modern question about the game.